sepnyc/SEP-PD/january_2017_session.md

 Review of core topics from Part I (conditionals, variable assignment, datatypes, input) by finishing the ATM project.
 Also, comments.

-**Let’s make a robot move and solve challenges II** *Facilitators: EJ Park & Francisco Cervantes*
-*Room: 3403*

-MS teachers will review basics of LEGO robotics first, then learn more about programming robot’s actions.
-They will solve given challenges and have a chance to design their own.

 **Intro to Python II**
 *Facilitators: Tim Chen & Jose Olivares*
 *Room: 3213*

 Teachers will be introduced to "while loops" and "for loops" in Python by solving a series of unplugged and coding activities.

-**Robotics Challenges II**
-*Facilitators: EJ Park & Francisco Cervantes*
+**Let’s make a robot move and solve challenges II** *Facilitators: EJ Park & Francisco Cervantes*
 *Room: 3403*

-Teachers will be introduced to four new robotics challenges.
-After reviewing them, they will try out 1-2 challenges then, modify them for their students or create new ones!
+MS teachers will review the computational concepts such as booleans, conditionals etc. first, then learn more about programming the robot with sensors.
+They will work on some unplugged activities and solve given challenges.

 ## <a name="links">Software & Links</a>
 ***